-Hot coolant under pressure may boil or explode and

-cause burns or other personal injury when the pressure cap is removed.
+Hot coolant under pressure may boil or explode and cause burns or other personal injury when the pressure cap is removed.
 Allow the engine to cool, then open the cap slowly to allow any pressure to vent before completely removing the cap.

 Before using any system that requires raw cooling water, ensure that the intake valve is opened and the strainers are not clogged.
+Section 9.4.6 illustrates the procedure for cleaning your strainers.

-9.3.4 Water Heater
+9.3.5 Water Heater

-The fresh water pump supplies water to the water heater from the water tank.
-A breaker on the AC side of the MDP, controls power to the heater.
+The fresh water pump supplies water to the water heater from the water tanks.
+A breaker on the AC side of the MDP, and a rocker switch on the control panel controls power to the heater.